ncatlab/nlab-content/pages/3/8/9/2/2983/content.md

 * [[Abramenko, Peter; Brown, Kenneth S.: Buildings.
 Theory and applications.
 (Springer 2008, [ZMATH entry] (http://www.zentralblatt-math.org/zmath/en/advanced/?q=an:pre05288866&format=complete) )]]

 ####Introduction####
 This page is intended to be a supplementary exposition of the page [[toddtrimble:Buildings for category theorists]], at least for now.
-So we will try to explain the aspects of buildings that the kind reader would like to now in order to understand the category theoretic construction over there.
+So we will try to explain the aspects of buildings that the kind reader would like to know in order to understand the category theoretic construction over there.
 The notion of a building relies heavily on that of a Coxeter group, which we will not explain here, see for example

 * [[Wikipedia: [Coxeter groups] (http://en.wikipedia.org/wiki/Coxeter_group) ]]